SwannLab/Jackson_2019/README.md

 <b>Jackson_2019</b>
 <br>Analysis code used to create figures in Jackson et al, 2019
-Code used was adapted from: https://github.com/voytekresearch/Cole_2017
+<br>Code used was adapted from: https://github.com/voytekresearch/Cole_2017
 <br>
 <b>Notebooks</b>
 <br>This repo contains notebooks used to generate figures.